 Upon receiving a request from Application Client in Constrained UE, and the request is for initiating a MSGin5G message, i.e. with Message Type IE set to "MESSAGE SENDING REQUEST", the MSGin5G Client in the MSGin5G Gateway UE shall construct and send a CoAP POST request to MSGin5G Server as specified in clause 6.4.1.1.2.
 The MSGin5G Client generates the Recipient UE Service ID/AS Service ID based on Target address IE the included in the request from the Constrained UE.

+If the Constrained UE indicates "UE" in the Target Type IE, the Target Address shall include information of another MSGin5G Client, i.e. it shall not indicate a Constrained UE without MSGin5G Client.

+If an IPv4 or IPv6 address is included in the Target Address, the MSGin5G Client generates the Recipient UE Service ID/AS Service ID based on the mapping between the addresses and UE Service IDs/AS Service IDs stored in the MSGin5G UE.

+If the Constrained UE indicates "UE" in the Target Type IE, in order to route the MSGin5G message to the correct target MSGin5G Client, the Target Address may indicate an FQDN.

+When the MSGin5G Client cannot generate the Recipient UE Service ID/AS Service ID based on Target address IE, the MSGin5G Client generates the request message to the Application Client in Constrained UE as specified in clause 6.4.2.2.3 if the Delivery status required IE indicates "DELIVERY REPORT REQUIRED ".
+Otherwise, the MSGin5G Client discards the request from the Constrained UE.

 * * * End of Changes * * * *